charles-dlm/nutrition-llm-finetuning/README.md

 As a result:
 - **Only ~5% of the available data was used for training**, as running the full dataset would have required prohibitively long training sessions on this hardware.
-- **Certain hyperparameter choices may appear unconventional** (e.g., high batch size with gradient accumulation, relatively high learning rate), but these were dictated by the need to keep training sessions within Colab's session time limits — not by theoretical optimality.
+- **Certain hyperparameter choices may appear unconventional** (e.g., high batch size with gradient accumulation, relatively high learning rate), but these were dictated by the need to keep training sessions within Colab's session time limits, not by theoretical optimality.
 - Due to these constraints, **model convergence cannot be guaranteed**.
-The model may not have trained long enough or on enough data to reliably produce accurate, grounded answers — which is likely a contributing factor to the hallucinations observed at inference time.
+The model may not have trained long enough or on enough data to reliably produce accurate, grounded answers, which is likely a contributing factor to the hallucinations observed at inference time.

 ### What would be needed to fix this
 - Access to a more powerful GPU (e.g., A100 or H100) or a multi-GPU setup